Andrew Ridgeley: Post-Wham!

 Shortly after the breakup, Ridgeley moved to Monaco and tried his hand at Formula Three motor racing.
 Meeting with little success, he moved to Los Angeles in pursuit of a career in acting.
 He returned to Britain permanently in 1990.
 CBS Records (later Sony Music), having taken up the option on Wham!'s contract that specified solo albums from Michael and Ridgeley, released a guitar- and drum-driven solo recording from Ridgeley, Son of Albert, in 1990.
-His brother Paul, an occasional percussionist for Bananarama, played drums on the album.
+His brother Paul, an occasional percussionist for Bananarama, played drums on the album, whilst Paul Gray, bassist with early punk rock band the Damned, played the bass.

 The first single from the album was "Shake"; it reached No. 16 on the Australian singles chart and No. 58 in the UK Singles Chart.
 "Shake" was the 81st highest-selling single of 1990 in Australia.
-The second single, "Red Dress", charted in Australia but peaked outside the top 100.
+The second single, "Red Dress", charted in Australia but peaked outside the Top 100.
 Son of Albert sold poorly, failing to make the top 75 in the UK Albums Chart.
 It was also one of the worst received albums of 1990 among critics, achieving only half a star in a savage Rolling Stone magazine review.
 As a result, CBS passed up the option of a second album.
 Ridgeley later said, "It was disappointing and depressing to receive quite such a beating over that album."

 On 27 January 1991, Ridgeley joined Michael on stage for a few songs at the encore of his Rock in Rio event at the Maracanã Stadium in Rio de Janeiro.

-Since 1991, Ridgeley has generally shunned publicity, but he did agree to give an on-camera interview for the first time since the split in a 2005 documentary, A Different Story, about the life of George Michael.
-Ridgeley also appeared as a studio guest on the first series of the BBC 2 programme Fantasy Football League in 1994.
+Since 1991, Ridgeley has generally shunned publicity.
+He appeared as a studio guest on the first series of the BBC 2 programme Fantasy Football League in 1994, and gave an on-camera interview for the first time since the split in a 2005 documentary, A Different Story, about the life of George Michael.

 In 2005, Ridgeley and Michael made plans to reunite as Wham! for Live 8, but Ridgeley reportedly pulled out at the last minute.
 In 2012, Michael dismissed rumours that they were set for a reunion to mark the 30th anniversary of their first record.
 Michael said that there was no truth in speculation the group would reform for a one-off concert.

 Upon hearing of Michael's death on 25 December 2016, Ridgeley paid his respects on Twitter, saying, "Heartbroken at the loss of my beloved friend Yog."

-Ridgeley performed a cameo role in Last Christmas, a 2019 film that featured many songs by Wham!.
+Ridgeley performed a cameo role in Last Christmas, a 2019 film that featured many songs by Wham!
+Ridgeley inducted Michael into the Rock and Roll Hall of Fame in 2023.